A Level staff profiles

 Mr Reza Shabani-Azad: BSc (hons) London.

 Reza was born and grew up in Iran but moved to the UK to study for his BSc in London in the 1990s.
-Reza is a consummate maths teacher who also runs his own private tutoring business and is skilled at finding which activity or explanation a student will need to progress in their learning.
+Reza is a consummate maths teacher who has been teaching at Bales for more than 20 years and has been an examiner at GCSE and A Level.
+He is skilled at finding which activity or explanation a student will need to progress in their learning.

 Dr Jennifer Watkins: BA, MA, PhD Cornell (USA).